Changanyuexia/rn_benchmark/README.md

 ## Directory Structure

-### data_collection/
+### data_collection

 Contains scripts and utilities for fetching tags, release notes, and commit data from repositories.
-This directory is crucial for building the initial dataset used in the tasks.

-### clean/
+### clean

 Includes scripts for cleaning and preprocessing the release notes and commit data.

-This step ensures data quality and consistency before it's used in modeling tasks.
+### dataset

+Includes each dataset for model evaluation across three tasks

 ## Baseline Models